-In this recipe, rice, garlic, ginger, kimchi and a mix of frozen veggies are stir fried creating a tasty rice dish that’s addictively delicious!
+In this recipe, rice, garlic, ginger, kimchi, and a mix of frozen veggies are stir-fried, creating a scrumptious rice dish!

 Here is everything you will need, plus ideas for substitutions:

-- rice – use your favorite white rice, brown rice or healthy forbidden black rice
+- Rice – This recipe is flexible, so feel free to use your favorite rice – white rice, brown rice, or healthy forbidden black rice.

-- veggies – use a frozen vegetable medley for ease (any combo of carrots, peas, green beans or corn is great)
+- Veggies – For convenience, we call for a frozen vegetable medley.
+Any combo of carrots, peas, green beans, or corn is great!

-- garlic – if you don’t have fresh garlic on hand, use 1 teaspoon garlic powder
+- Garlic – If you don’t have fresh garlic, use 1 – 2 teaspoons of garlic powder.

-- scallions – aka green onions are great for a little freshness and flavor
+- Scallions – Aka, green onions are great for adding a little freshness and flavor.